 Help the planet and your backyard

-A bat house is an excellent way to make the surrounding area of your home bug free while increasing it’s biodiversity.
+A bat house is an excellent way to make the surrounding area of your home bug free while increasing its biodiversity.

 Imagine enjoying your back porch without the worry of getting bitten by a mosquito.